 - Federal Title IV financial aid is based on a paycheck theory.
-Students must earn the full amount of aid by completing a minimum amount of each term, or repay the unearned portion of the aid.
+You only earn the full amount of aid by completing a minimum amount of each term, or must repay the unearned portion of the aid.

-- Students who do not satisfactorily complete the term may owe unearned aid back to the College, and will not be eligible for re-enrollment until satisfactory repayment arrangements have been made.
+- If you do not satisfactorily complete the term, you may owe unearned aid back to the College, and will not be eligible for re-enrollment until satisfactory repayment arrangements have been made.

 - Please see the Return of Aid Policy (Title IV) in the College Catalog.

-- Students who withdraw from their classes may not meet Satisfactory Academic Progress (see below).
+- After you withdraw, you may not meet Satisfactory Academic Progress (see below).

 Satisfactory Academic Progress (SAP)

 - To remain eligible for any grant, loan, or work assistance, students must maintain Satisfactory Academic Progress (SAP).

 - Students who fail to maintain SAP may not receive any Federal or State aid except for one warning semester and/or if a student files a successful appeal.

 - Satisfactory Academic Progress is not the same as Academic Standing.